emagiz/emdocs/integration/index.md

 Apache ActiveMQ Artemis also allows routing between queues to be configured in server side configuration.
 This allows complex routing networks to be set up forwarding or copying messages from one destination to another, forming a global network of interconnected brokers.

 For more information please see Core Bridges and Diverting and Splitting Message Flows.

-## QPID

-Qpid JMS is a complete Java Message Service 2.0 client built using the Qpid Proton protocol engine.

-Features:
-  - JMS 2.0 API
-  - Secure communication via SSL and SASL
-  - Producer flow control
-  - Failover
-  - Pure-Java implementation

-Most of the relevant information about QPID is displayed in the helptext of eMagiz right where it is needed.

-For more infromation please see [JMS with the strength of AMQP](https://qpid.apache.org/components/jms/index.html#jms-with-the-strength-of-amqp)

 ### Sources